 New York Mets vs Boston Red Sox Odds, Spread, and Totals

-The New York Mets will continue their series against the Boston Red Sox tonight.
-The Red Sox defended their home field well in the opener, holding New York to a…
+The New York Mets will take on the Boston Red Sox in the final game of their three-game set.
+The Mets dropped each of the first two games by a…

-The New York Mets will continue their series against the Boston Red Sox tonight.
-The Red Sox defended their home field well in the opener, holding New York to a single run en route to a 3-1 victory.
+The New York Mets will take on the Boston Red Sox in the final game of their three-game set.
+The Mets dropped each of the first two games by a couple of runs, leaving this contest as the last opportunity for New York to earn a little bit of payback.

-The Mets will have the privilege of counting on starting pitcher Clay Holmes to make the start here.
-Holmes has been an integral part of one of the best rotations in the MLB, putting up a 3.14 ERA and a 1.25 WHIP over his nine starts this season.
-However, his last trip to the mound saw the Pittsburgh Pirates send Holmes to the dugout after allowing four runs in six innings.
-That start was likely an anomaly, but Boston's lineup is not an easy group to successfully rebound against.
-Holmes will be put to the test tonight.
+Leading the charge to earn that payback is Mets starter Tylor Megill.
+Megill has been a critical part of an excellent New York rotation, putting up a 3.74 ERA and a 1.38 WHIP over his nine 2025 starts.
+Those numbers are fairly solid, but the righty has fallen on hard times recently, including his last trip to the bump.
+The crosstown rival New York Yankees roughed him up for four runs in two innings of work, racking up four hits and five walks in the process.
+Things hardly get easier against the Red Sox, making this a big game for the course of Megill's season.

 Spread